weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 action at all mechanical she utilized in concentrating on her "desire to have everything come right."

-In the mornings, weak and spent with the wakefulness of <span id="calibre_link-238" page-number="178" page-name="Page:There Is Confusion.djvu/184" page-index="184" page-quality="3" title="Page:There_Is_Confusion.djvu/184"></span>her
-white night, she picked up her little slim Bible and read portions of the Psalms.
+In the mornings, weak and spent with the wakefulness of her white night, she picked up her little slim Bible and read portions of the Psalms.
 The beautiful words not only soothed her but brought with them a wonderment at the passion and pain which they revealed.
 "David,